trobanga/aether/docs/guides/torch-integration.md

 ## Overview

+**What is TORCH?**

+TORCH is a FHIR-based data extraction service that allows researchers to define patient cohorts using CRTDL query files and retrieve matching FHIR data automatically.

-TORCH Integration allows you to:
+**TORCH Integration allows you to:**
 - Query cohorts from TORCH FHIR servers using standardized CRTDL queries
 - Automatically extract patient data based on clinical criteria with data minimization
 - Import extracted FHIR resources into Aether for processing
 - Combine with DIMP for pseudonymization of sensitive data (optional)
+- Resume and reprocess previously extracted data

 ## Prerequisites